Mathieu Baudry: Doncaster Rovers

 On 27 May 2016, Baudry signed for League Two club Doncaster Rovers, becoming Darren Ferguson's fourth summer signing at the Keepmoat Stadium.
 His first Doncaster goal was scored at Yeovil on 28 January 2017, the opening goal in a 0–3 victory, kicking the ball in from a free kick by Conor Grant.

 Milton Keynes Dons

 On 30 July 2018, Baudry joined newly relegated League Two club Milton Keynes Dons.
 He made his debut away to Crewe Alexandra on 18 August 2018 as an 82nd-minute substitute, but was sent off only seven minutes later for a late challenge.
 Following limited first team opportunities hampered by injury, Baudry was one of ten players released by the club at the end of the 2018–19 season.

 Swindon Town

 On 18 June 2019, Baudry joined League Two club Swindon Town on a free transfer effective from 1 July 2019 on a 1-year deal.
+He signed a two-year contract extension after winning EFL League Two and a further one-year contract extension to take him to the end of the 2022-2023 season.

+On 30 June 2023, following the end of the season and at the end of his contract, Baudry retired from professional football due to injury, at the age of 35.